 Avi Vantage is a software-based solution that provides real-time analytics as well as elastic application delivery services.
-Vantage optimizes core web-site functions, including SSL termination and load balancing.
-Vantage also provides access to network analytics, including end-to-end latency information for traffic between end-users and the load-balanced applications.
+Avi Vantage optimizes core web-site functions, including SSL termination and load balancing.
+It also provides access to network analytics, including end-to-end latency information for traffic between end-users and the load-balanced applications.

 When deployed into an OpenShift/Kubernetes cloud, Avi Vantage performs as a fully distributed, virtualized system consisting of the Avi Controller and Avi Service Engines (SEs), each running as a separate container on OpenShift slave nodes.